svetlichnyi-ns/Project-4-sem/README.md

 6.3) Pi approximation using the Mandelbrot set.

 The programming language, used in this project, is C++.
 For graphic demonstartion of some above-mentioned algorithms, the library SFML is going to be used.

+As a result, I created a program that supports eight methods of computation of number PI (excluding some abovementioned planned ones and including some new ones).
+These are:
+1) Buffon's needle problem;
+2) Scenario with colliding blocks;
+3) Numerical integration;
+4) Series summation;
+5) Mandelbrot's set;
+6) A spigot algorithm;
+7) Monte-Carlo method;
+8) Viete's formula.

+You may ignore all files in this repository, except three files (final.cpp, source.cpp, final.h) and two folders with its content (fonts, pictures).
+Other files demonstrate separate opportunities of this project.
+They were created during the work on the project and save the history of their changes.
+Before running a project, you should install the SFML library.
+For example, on Linux you should write the following: sudo apt-get install libsfml-dev
+So as to run a project, enter the following to the console:
+g++ -c -Wextra -Wall -Wfloat-equal -Wundef -Wshadow -Wpointer-arith -Wcast-align -Wstrict-overflow=5 -Wwrite-strings -Wcast-qual -Wswitch-default -Wconversion -Wunreachable-code -g -Wuninitialized -fopenmp final.cpp
+g++ -c -Wextra -Wall -Wfloat-equal -Wundef -Wshadow -Wpointer-arith -Wcast-align -Wstrict-overflow=5 -Wwrite-strings -Wcast-qual -Wswitch-default -Wconversion -Wunreachable-code -g -Wuninitialized -fopenmp source.cpp
+g++ final.cpp source.cpp -lpthread -lsfml-window -lsfml-system -lsfml-graphics -lgomp -o project
+./project